 https://www.erbacce-press.co.uk/scott-elder

-'My Hotel' will be published in 2025 by Salmon Poetry in Ireland.
+'My Hotel' will be published in Spring of 2026 by Salmon Poetry in Ireland.

 Songs